punnettsquaresrule/punnettsquaresrule.github.io/_posts/2014-12-23-illustrations.markdown

 For the full experience, you can download "What are we going to do meow now?" [here](http://globalgamejam.org/2015/games/what-are-we-going-do-meow).

 ### Tutorial Illustrations
-At my previous job, we were tasked to make a turotial for an iPhone app more accesible and easier to understand.
+At my previous job, we were tasked to make a tutorial for an iPhone app more accesible and easier to understand.
 I did some quick sketches to see if visuals were a possible solution.
 {% include figure.html src="/assets/images/posts/illu/chest.png" caption="" retina="false" %}
 {% include figure.html src="/assets/images/posts/illu/tower.png" caption="" retina="false" %}
 {% include figure.html src="/assets/images/posts/illu/map.png" caption="" retina="false" %}